tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 use the :guilabel:`Trigger the download of pending Windows Updates` button.

-The command-line for downloading kb from the client is :command:`wapt-get waptwua-download`, it will scan status of windows against current rules and download missing kb and send the result to server.
+The command-line for downloading kb from the client is :command:`wapt-get waptwua-download`, it will scan the current status of Windows against current rules, download missing kb and send the result to server.

 If you want to install the pending update(s), use :command:`wapt-get waptwua-install` from the command-line prompt.

 If you want to trigger the installation from the console, click on :guilabel:`Trigger the install of pending Windows Updates` button.

 .. hint::

-  When you want to install the pending updates in cache, Waptservice gives them to wua service.
+  When you want to install the pending updates stored in cache, the WAPT Service triggers the :abbr:`WUA (Windows Update Agent)` service.

-  WUA service will be enabled by waptservice just for the time to install the updates.
-  When installations are done, waptservice will stop and disable wua service anew.
+  The WAPT Service will enable and start the WUA Service temporarily to install the updates.
+When updates are installed, waptservice will stop and disable the WUA service until the next cycle.